Learnosity/learnosity-sdk-java/REFERENCE.md

 ### Init

 The Init class is used to create the necessary *security* and *request* details used to integrate with a Learnosity API.
-Most often this will be a JavaScript object.

-The Init constructor takes either 3 arguments:
+The Init constructor takes 4 arguments:

  * String service type
  * Object security details (**no secret**)
  * String secret

-or 4 arguments:

- * String  service type
- * Object  security details (**no secret**)
- * String  secret
  * Object request details

-The security and request objects can be of any type that can be parsed into a org.json.JSONObject.
+The security and request Object can be of any type that can be parsed into a org.json.JSONObject.
 Examples are org.json.JSONOBject, a valid JSON String or a map.
 (See Test.java for examples).
 Learnosity recommends that you pass the request details as a JSONObject, or a String generated from a JSONObject to the constructor.
 This way, issues arising from adding/removing whitespace can be avoided.

-If you have to set an action attribute (for calls to data api, if not using the DataApi class), you can use the setAction method of class Init.
+If you have to set an action attribute (for calls to data api, if not using the DatApi class), you can use the setAction method of class Init.

 ```java
 import learnositysdk.request.Init;